2026 New City Arts Fellowship

 The Fellowship program culminates in an outdoor showcase and celebration at Ivy Creek scheduled for mid-November 2026, where Artist Fellows will publicly share their work.

-Fellowship artists will be selected by a community panel.
+Three Fellowship projects will be selected by a community panel.
 Selection committee members for the Fellowship will be announced soon.
-Learn more about past Fellowships and Artist Fellows here.

 Fellowship artists may engage with the following sites at Ivy Creek: